Carlos Batara – Immigration Lawyer header image

 Winning a green card and being able to live in the United States is difficult.
 But it is more possible than many immigrants realize.
 In this article, you’ll learn 11 insights essential to helping your family and relatives win lawful permanent residence in the United States.

-At times, the road to permanent residence looks bleak and hopeless.
+At times, the road to permanent residence for your family looks bleak and hopeless.

 For instance: